 “Never attribute to strategy what can be explained by emotion.”

 Finally, author Douglas Hubbard wrote a corollary to Hanlon’s razor, which states that:

 “Never attribute to malice or stupidity that which can be explained by moderately rational individuals following incentives in a complex system of interactions.”

 In saying this, Hubbard’s goal was to emphasize the fact that:

 “People behaving with no central coordination and acting in their own best interest can still create results that appear to some to be clear proof of conspiracy or a plague of ignorance.”

 Note: other principles that are sometimes mentioned in relation to Hanlon’s razor are Murphy’s law, which is the adage that “anything that can go wrong will go wrong”, and Finagle’s law, which is the adage that “anything that can go wrong, will—at the worst possible moment”.
 In addition, a relevant humorous adage is ” never ascribe to an opponent motives meaner than your own”.

 Summary and conclusions

-- When deciding whether or not to implement Hanlon’s razor, you should consider the likelihood that the other person acted maliciously, and weigh the potential cost of incorrectly assuming that they acted out of malice, as well as the cost of incorrectly assuming that they acted due to a different reason.
+- When deciding whether and how to implement Hanlon’s razor, you should consider the likelihood that the other person acted maliciously, as well as the cost of incorrectly assuming malice, or incorrectly assuming non-malicious intent.